Portland Timbers: Sponsors

 It was announced in September 2010 that the Portland Timbers' jerseys would be sponsored by Alaska Airlines.
 On December 9, 2010, the jersey was revealed at a runway show at Portland International Airport.
 The home jersey was a two-tone halved green shirt, while the alternate jersey was red in honor of Portland being known as the Rose City.

 On February 23, 2021, it was announced that Portland had made a deal with TikTok, as team's sleeve sponsor beginning in the same year.
 Part of the deal included collaborative work for the company's 'TikTok for Good' campaign.
 Alaska withdrew their sponsorship at the conclusion of the 2023 season, a year after it donated a portion of its financial contributions to the NWSLPA in response to allegations of abuse within the Thorns organization.
 They were replaced in November 2023 by DaBella, an Oregon-based home renovations contractor with 46 locations.
 The sponsorship was terminated one game into the regular season by the Timbers on February 28, 2024, after DaBella CEO Donnie McMillan Jr. was accused of sexual harassment.
 Beginning with the launch of MLS Season Pass in 2023, the Timbers began featuring their first left sleeve jersey sponsor, Apple TV+.

-On May 12, 2024, the Timbers announced a multi-year deal with the Tillamook County Creamery Association as their new front of jersey sponsor.
+Midway through the 2024 season, on May 12, 2024, the Timbers announced a multi-year deal with the Tillamook County Creamery Association as their new front of jersey sponsor.
 For the 2025 MLS season, Apple created custom-designed Apple TV patches for the left sleeves of all clubs' kits, with the Timbers' patch featuring green and gold.
-The right sleeve spot is currently vacant at the start of the 2025 season, with the long-term TikTok deal having ended at the conclusion of the 2024 season.
+The right sleeve spot is became vacant at the start of the 2025 season, with the long-term TikTok deal having ended at the conclusion of the 2024 season.
+On December 9, 2025, the Timbers announced that their new primary sponsor will be Bank of America beginning in the 2026 season, replacing the previous sponsor Tillamook, which will move to the front right sleeve.